Forget about everything, enjoy the excitement of your wedding in Playa del Carmen

 Marriage certificateWe kindly ask you to verify the procedure that you will have to follow in order to legalize your marriage in your country, as sometimes an apostille is required.
 If you need to Apostille your Marriage Certificate, please be advised that you will have to cover the amount of this service.

-- For Civil weddings: The newlyweds will receive a copy of the marriage license and the original will be sent within 5 to 6 months to your home.
-(Please note that the Mexican Government can take longer to send these documents).
-When you receive these documents in Spanish, you should translate them into English and go to your city Hall to verify the process to legalize the marriage certificate in your country.
+- For Civil weddings: The newlyweds will receive the original marriage certificate at the end of the ceremony in Spanish When you receive this document in Spanish, you should translate them into English and verify with your local City Hall the procedure to legalize the marriage in your country.

 - For Religious ceremonies or Renewal of Vows: The couple will receive a "symbolic" marriage certificate without legal bearing on the wedding day.